-A sampling of poetry by Ginny Hoyle for the collaborative work “I stand before you a stranger in a land grown strange.”
+A sampling of poetry by Ginny Hoyle for the collaborative work In a Land Grown Strange.

 Skin color is fake news.
 In fact, the whole idea of color is a con.
 You could say, technically speaking, it’s a nothing burger.
 And yet, down through the ages, gradations of human skin tone have been used to justify cruelty, stifle opportunity, launch wars and break the human spirit.